colindensem/crystal-vscode-containers/README.md

 Open VS Code, your recent project, then the integrated terminal.
 Run `script/setup` followed by `lucky dev`.
 Now open your browser to `localhost:5000`

+You can also run `crystal spec` and hopefully see a passing suite.

 ## Closing thoughts

 This simple example is only the start.
 I'll explore it with my lucky/crystal projects and update this as I learn/discover what works or doesn't.